kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 * understand what techniques are available
 * get past some of the polarization
 * remember - not having your favorite mechanism for error handling does make you think

-My example code:

-* unclear control flow: 2 failures, one success, one fallback
-* function is kind of long
-* variable scope/lifecycle is a bit inconsistent

 ## Notes from FP in Scala